About the Study

 Research Methods and Materials

-We use variation in the presence of SBHCs and other resources such as Advancing Wellness and Resiliency in Education (AWARE) grants to estimate changes in children’s health and education outcomes before and after their introduction.
-In our empirical analyses, we are employing difference-in-differences and event-study-type estimation approaches that allow for estimation of how the effects of SBHCs and AWARE grants may vary by factors such as the length of time they are operating, their structure and types of school-based health services provided, mental health staffing, and subgroups of children served.
+Methods Overview: We use variation in the presence of SBHCs and other resources such as Advancing Wellness and Resiliency in Education (AWARE) grants to estimate changes in children’s health and education outcomes before and after their introduction.
+In our empirical analyses, we are employing difference-in-differences and event-study-type estimation approaches to understand how the effects of SBHCs and AWARE grants may vary by factors such as the length of time they are operating, their structure and types of school-based health services provided, mental health staffing, and subgroups of children served.

-We are also conducting interviews and site visits to document the resources available in school districts with an SBHC or AWARE grant, as well as a matched comparison sample of school districts without these resources, to better understand the landscape of mental health services for children across Tennessee.
+We are also conducting interviews and site visits to document the resources available in school districts with an SBHC or AWARE grant, as well as a comparison sample of school districts without these resources, to better understand the landscape of mental health services for children across Tennessee.
 The information we are collecting allows for probing of the types of services that are being provided and to whom; how various resources and staffing have affected school district capacities for serving children’s mental health needs; and the sustainability of services and supports over time.
 We are also identifying “best practices” that could be more widely adopted in Tennessee and other states.
-We will actively disseminate our study findings to ensure that they inform program strategies, policies, and evaluation tools for improving the efficacy of school-based health interventions for children.

 Research Products